Turn PDF of Questions into interactive CBT (Computer Based Test)

 Use the PDF Cropper to upload your PDF containing questions and mark each question area along with its details like subject name, section name, and question type (MCQ, MSQ, NAT) etc.

-This data is essential for the Test Interface to display and manage the questions accurately.
+The Output data of PDF Cropper is essential for the Test Interface to display and manage the questions accurately.

 You might be wondering — the PDF cropper only defines the questions and their cropped images.
 But what about the correct answers for evaluation?